RetroDECK/ES-DE/USERGUIDE.md

 **Sort favorites on top for custom collections**

 Whether to sort your favorite games above your other games.
-This is disabled by default, as for collections you normally want to be able to mix all games regardless of whether they are favorites or not.
+This is disabled by default, as for collections you probably want to be able to mix all games regardless of whether they are favorites or not.

+**Display star markings for custom collections**

+With this option enabled, there is a star marking added to each favorite game name.
+It works identically to the setting 'Add star markings to favorite games' but is applied specifically to custom collections.
+It's disabled by default.

 **Group unthemed custom collections**